(syllabus and calendar)

 }

 Encapsulation simplifies things for whatever communicates with the encapsulated object.
 The internals can change without affecting the overall behavior.
 For example, the interface to a piano is a set of piano keys and three pedals.
 Behind the scenes, inside the black box of the piano, are sophisticated mechanical hammers, springs, and strings.
 If you can play a cheap, honky-tonk, out-of-tune piano, you can also play the world's most expensive Steinway concert piano, and without having to understand Steinway's patented hammer action.
-Indeed, I can then also play an electric or electronic piano (or even pick out a tune on a vibraphone, xylophone, or glockenspiel), which might be a unit that encapsulates different methods for making the strings vibrate, yet offer me the same user interface of a set of PianoKey or PianoKey-Like objects.
+Indeed, I can then also play an electric piano (or even pick out a tune on a vibraphone, xylophone, or glockenspiel), which might be a unit that encapsulates different methods for making sound, yet offer me the same user interface of a set of PianoKey or PianoKey-Like objects.

 Where is the messaging in this piano metaphor?

-Indeed, I can re-use my code that tracks a particular pattern, such as the notes of scale, no matter which keyboard instrument I play.
+Indeed, I can re-use my code that tracks a particular arrangement, such as the notes of scale, no matter which keyboard instrument I play.
 I might even be able to transfer knowledge of the piano scale to the guitar fretboard.

 Piano major scale with 3-4 and 7-1 being half-steps: